Robotechnic/alchemist/lib.typ

 /// === Hooks
 /// Create a hook in the molecule.
 It allows tu connect links to the place where the hook is.
-/// Hooks are placed after links or after a molecule.
-If the hook is after a molecule, an angle can be specified to place the hook.
+/// Hooks are placed at the end of links or at the beginning of the molecule.
 /// - name (string): The name of the hook
-/// - angle (angle): The angle of the hook around the molecule.
-This has no effect if the hook is placed after a link.
 /// -> drawable
-#let hook(name, angle: 0deg) = {
+#let hook(name) = {
 	(
 		(
 			type: "hook",
 			name: name,
-			angle: angle,
 		),
 	)
 }